 - Remove the call to the

 @myTimevariable in its place.
 This call displays the current time value that's returned by the new line of code.

 - Press F5 to run the page in the debugger.
 The page stops on the breakpoint

 that you set.
 The following image shows what the page looks like in the editor

-Click the Step Into button (or press F11).
-This runs the next line of code.
-Pressing F11 again moves to the next line of executable code, and so on.
+In the Debug toolbar, click the Step Into button (or press F11) to run the next line of code.
+Each time you click this button, you advance the execution to the next line of code.

 Examine the value of the